jbccollins/react-leaflet/README.md

 This is literally just a fork of [react-leaflet](https://github.com/PaulLeCam/react-leaflet) that adds the ability to directly extend components.
 Unless you have an issue specifically about extending components DO NOT raise issues here.
 Raise them on the [react-leaflet](https://github.com/PaulLeCam/react-leaflet/issues) repository.

-At the moment I an not personally using this library.
-If this gets too out of date and there's a feature missing here that react-leaflet has then just raise an issue or make a PR and I'll rebase as soon as I can.

 This repository exists because of https://github.com/PaulLeCam/react-leaflet/issues/506

 Please read through that issue before deciding if you actually should use this library and not react-leaflet.
 For most use cases react-leaflet will be fine.